pepplejoshua/proto/README.md

 # proto
-A language compiler exploring as many part of compiler theory as we (the writers) can muster
+A language compiler exploring as many parts of compiler theory as we (the writers) can muster